CNA-Tech/Apps-on-PKS/jupyter-hub/README.md

     `c46350ed823f9433312d110bf39700a765ee3cbc08f0220dff86cc63a570d3be`

-We are going to edit / update the values.yaml for our jupyter-hub HELM package installation.
+We are going to edit update the values.yaml for our jupyter-hub HELM package installation to include the hex string above.

 ```yaml
 singleuser: